Tom Miller (travel writer): Career

 His book Jack Ruby's Kitchen Sink: Offbeat Portraits of America's Southwest, won the 2000 Lowell Thomas Award for "Best Travel Book of the Year," given by the Society of American Travel Writers Foundation (The book was later retitled Revenge of the Saguaro).

 In 1987 he first visited Cuba and moved to that Caribbean Island for eight months in the summer of 1990.
 In 1992 his experiences there became the book, Trading With the Enemy: A Yankee Travels Through Castro's Cuba.
 He wrote many articles about Cuba for a wide range of publications.
 As co-founder and co-director of Writers of the Americas (2000-2002) Miller arranged for approximately 15 American writers to mix with a like number of Cuban writers in Havana in somewhat of a literary détente.
 In 2008 he began leading annual one-week Literary Havana tours, introducing Americans to Cuba's literary personalities and activities.

 Miller conceived and edited the book How I Learned English: 55 Accomplished Latinos Recall Lessons in Language and Life, published simultaneously in Spanish in 2007.

 He has also edited anthologies about Cuba and the Mexican border and was a major contributor to the 4-volume Encyclopedia Latina.
 His collection of over 80 versions of La Bamba led to his Rhino Records compilation The Best of La Bamba.

 The University of Arizona Library acquired Miller's archives and in 2004 mounted a major exhibit of his papers.
-He has served as adjunct research associate at the University of Arizona's Latin American Area Center since 1990, and resides in Tucson with his wife, Regla Albarrán.
+He has served as adjunct research associate at the University of Arizona's Latin American Area Center since 1990, and resided in Tucson with his wife, Regla Albarrán.
 In 2008 the City of Quito, at a public ceremony in its Centro Historico, proclaimed Miller "Un Huésped Ilustre" (An Illustrious Guest) for his literary contributions to Ecuador.
 Miller is a member of the Thornton Wilder Society and the Cervantes Society of America, as well as The Authors Guild.
-One of Miller's siblings is Charles A. Miller (1937), Professor Emeritus of Politics and American Studies, Lake Forest College.
+One of Miller's siblings is Charles A. Miller (1937-2019), Professor Emeritus of Politics and American Studies, Lake Forest College.

 In 2015 he was a guest travel writing workshop leader at the Port Townsend (Washington) Writers Conference.

 In 2016, the Cultural Ministry of Mexico selected Revenge of the Saguaro: Portraits of America's Southwestern Frontier to be translated into Spanish by the Trilce Publishing Company.

-In addition to leading land-based study tours of Cuba, in 2017 Miller was the on-board lecturer on the Sea Mist, a 200 passenger cruise ship that circumnavigated the island, stopping at various port cities during the ten day journey.
+In addition to leading land-based study tours of Cuba, in 2017 Miller was the on-board lecturer on the Sea Mist, a 200-passenger cruise ship that circumnavigated the island, stopping at various port cities during the ten day journey.

 In the fall of 2017 a Festschrift (literary tribute) was published in Miller's honor, with essays about his work and writing style.

 Miller was the focus of a panel entitled "Tom Miller, Hot and Cold" at the 2018 Tucson Festival of Books.